 For a truly instagrammable gift, check out Pinterest for inspiration!
 Sprigs of eucalyptus or pine not only look festive but smell amazing too.
 Or you could use dried oranges that have been baked with cinnamon or cloves.
 The smell of Christmas!

 Another eco solution is to wrap your gifts in a beautiful fabric.
 The great thing about this is that the fabric can be used year after year, making it one of the most sustainable options.

 And instead of paper or cardboard gift bags, you could try using a beautiful fabric drawstring bag like this version made by an independent crafter.

 Charities always need support, and after almost two years of repeated lockdowns, they need it more than ever.

 One way to give something back this year is to donate a small amount of money to charity instead of sending Christmas cards.
 Not only make sure that organisations get some extra cash, but it’s also better for the environment.

 Some charities also sell their own Christmas gifts, as a way of making it easier for people to support them.
 For example, you could buy a school bag for a child in a developing country for just £12 through Save the Children.
-There’s a comprehensive list with lots of different charities options here.

 You can always donate your time to a local charity too, or donate to your local Food Bank.